Civil Aviation Authority lands at Multimodal

 Aviation Security Compliance

 The security of our airports and skies is critical to maintaining safety.
 Our security compliance team is responsible for ensuring that the aviation industry follows the security requirements that are set out in UK and international law.
+A number of our experienced CAA Aviation Security Auditors, managers from Cargo and Security Management Systems (SeMS) teams will be on hand to answer your questions, so do please come and see us on stand 6049.

 Cargo that originates in the UK must be subject to security checks to ensure that it does not contain prohibited items such as explosives or anything capable of causing fire.
 The cargo can be screened using a number of different techniques by a regulated agent or by a known consignor.